 Photographs can be a hit or miss on engineering websites.
 Most companies are reaching the goal of posting original photography, which means taking pictures of your work and staff rather than using stock imagery.
 However, many engineering websites have poor quality photos: some are blurry, a few are oddly cropped and many have bad lighting.
 When taking your own photos, be aware of these challenges.
 For more information on DIY photography, check out our previous blog for tips on how to create your own photos.

 Safety is probably the most import thing for engineering companies.
 Therefore, shouldn’t your number one priority be on your website?
 The answer is YES!
 Potential customers might feel more comfortable with your company after reading how you keep the work environment a safe place.
 It will also portray your company in a professional way, and you should state that safety goals make you a professional because you are on!

 No lazy bulleted list for this section!
 With today’s technology, service pages are growing in popularity, not only with content but also with design.
 So, don’t just list your expertise and/or capabilities, display them in a stylish fashion.
 Create galleries or slideshows with links to each service page, where more detailed information can be found.

 If your company is still growing, then you may be looking to fill a few more positions… If this is the case, create a careers page where current openings are listed.
 There, you can give information about the job and provide a way to apply, either by completing an online application or by contacting human resources.
 Another possibility is an email sign up list where interested applicants can be updated via email about new job opportunities.

 Do you want to read more about engineering websites?
-Perhaps view a few well designed ones?
+Perhaps view a few well-designed ones?
 If so, head on over to our previous blog post on the Best Engineering Website Designs.
-There, you will find five examples and a brief explanation on why they are considered the best.
+There, you will find several examples and a brief explanation on why they are considered the best.

 © MayeCreate Design 2019 | 573-447-1836 | [email protected] | 700 Cherry St. Suite C, Columbia, MO 65201